-Hello, I am Julia Fletcher, a professionally qualified, BACP Registered Counsellor.
+Hello, I am a professionally qualified, BACP Accredited Counsellor.
 I derive huge satisfaction in this role and feel my own life events have enriched my understanding and acceptance of others.
 I have learnt how counselling can be a wonderous process of connection and creates a place of healing and learning.
-If you are reading this then you have made the first attempts at seeking a way to move forward from your issues.
-You have already begun this process and I offer my professional assistance in helping you to explore your inner-most voice and gain some clarity.
+If you are reading this then you have made the first attempts at seeking a way to move forward from your issues, you have already begun this process and I offer my professional assistance in helping you to explore your inner-most voice and gain some clarity.

 I value individual difference, honesty, integrity, finding your path and standing out from the crowd.
 I strongly believe people can be empowered to find their own answers.

 My professional credentials are that I am a registered member of the BACP (British Association for Counselling and Psychotherapy) and as such, my work as a practitioner means you can trust that I always adhere to their high standards of proficiency, professionalism and good practice.
 The BACP's Ethical Framework for the Counselling Profession means I always endeavour to work with integrity and always in your best interests.

 I have experience of working in a hospice with bereavement and loss, and also with a charity where I worked with, amongst other issues - loss, trauma, depression, sexual abuse, self esteem issues and with several neuro-diverse clients.
-I have my own professional personal indemnity insurance and all my I.T. hardware and software is maintained to the highest security standards available, so you are assured of the utmost confidentiality online.
+I have my own professional personal indemnity insurance and all my I.T. hardware and software is maintained to the highest security standards available, so you are assured of the utmost confidentiality.

-I am fully insured, GDPR compliant and hold an Enhanced DBS Certificate to work with adults.
+I am fully insured and GDPR compliant.
 As part of my ongoing professional and personal development, I attend regular Supervision to ensure that I am practising effectively in order to offer clients the best service that I can.

 Professional Counselling Qualifications

--Level 4 - Diploma in Therapeutic Counselling, including "CBT" Specialism (ABC / SEG) [Professionally Qualified]
+-Level 4 - Diploma in Therapeutic Counselling, including "CBT" Specialism (ABC / SEG) [Professionally Qualified - 2020]

 -Level 3 & 2 Certifications in Humanistic Counselling, including "Loss and Bereavement" specialism (AQA)